-There are separate provisions in the 2017 Regulations and the 2018 Regulations that govern payment of fee support and living costs support where a student has withdrawn from the course.
+There are separate provisions in The Education (Student Support) (Wales) Regulations 2017 (as amended) and The Education (Student Support) (Wales) Regulations 2018 (as amended) that govern payment of fee support and living costs support where a student has withdrawn from the course.
 These are summarised below.